Abishek-0777/Abishek-0777/README.md

+# **🚀 180 Days of ML/AI Challenge** 🔥

 Welcome to my **180-day journey** of mastering **Machine Learning** and **AI**!
 This challenge is designed to take me from beginner to expert, one day at a time.
 Follow along for daily updates, resources, coding challenges, and real-world project applications.
 Let's make this challenge count!

----

 ![180 Days of ML/AI Challenge](https://github.com/user-attachments/assets/95db4aa7-ad40-44ee-85fc-21b13eccadc3)